-Despite losing two days to wind and snow, from the 19th to the 24th we still were able to add 19 new birds to the season total.
-We did not add any new species but we had quite the diversity which included 5 different species (Merlin, Red-tailed hawk, Sharp-shinned hawk, American kestrel and Northern Harrier.)
-The coolest captures included one of the few merlins and the three, yes count them three harriers!
+Despite losing two days to wind and snow, from the 19th to the 24th, we still were able to add 19 new birds to the season total.
+We did not add any new species, but we had quite the diversity, which included five different species (Merlin, Red-tailed hawk, Sharp-shinned hawk, American kestrel, and Northern Harrier.)
+The coolest captures included one of the few merlins, and the three, yes, count them three harriers!
 The merlin was exciting because it was a young female that hatched last summer in 2019.
-What was neat was that she was already starting to “molt” meaning, replacing old feathers with new ones, but this was only happening on her back which created a mosaic of blue and brown.
+What was neat was that she was already starting to “molt” meaning, replacing old feathers with new ones, but this was only happening on her back, which created a mosaic of blue and brown.
 The brown being the juvenile feathers that are old, and that she has had since she hatched, and the blue being the new adult feathers.
 Hence why merlins are sometimes referred to as blue jacks for the nice blue coloration they show when they become adults.

-As I mentioned earlier, we also managed three Northern Harriers which is crazy!
-Even crazier another one of the three was a striking adult male or as I and so many people love to call them “Gray Ghosts”.
-As I mention before the adult male is seldom caught due to how elusive these birds are.
-Then today we had the double whammy of capturing two adult females.
-Now I’m not sure why we are having such a great harrier season, but I’m totally ok with it.
-These birds are truly unique from their owl-like facial disc to their beautiful buoyant flight which almost appears effortless.
-Add to that their bright lemon-yellow eyes, and ladies and gentlemen you have a truly amazing raptor.
-Now, it should be noted that every raptor species we capture is unique and beautiful in their own way, and getting to work with any species is awesome.
+As I mentioned earlier, we also managed three Northern Harriers, which is crazy!
+Even crazier, another one of the three was a striking adult male or as I and so many people love to call them “Gray Ghosts”.
+As I mentioned before, the adult male is seldom caught due to how elusive these birds are.
+Then today, we had the double whammy of capturing two adult females.
+Now I’m not sure why we are having such an excellent harrier season, but I’m ok with it.
+These birds are truly unique from their owl-like facial disc to their beautiful, buoyant flight, which almost appears effortless.
+Add to that their bright lemon-yellow eyes, and ladies and gentlemen, you have a genuinely fantastic raptor.
+Now, it should be noted that every raptor species we capture is unique and beautiful in their way, and getting to work with any species is fantastic.

 Spring 2020 Raptor Trapping Totals: